 The expected life span of a Labrador Retriever is 10 to 12 years.
 As a result, we calculate the basic average cost of owning a Labrador Retriever across an 11-year average life span to be $20,233.
 And that’s probably a lot more than people think.
 So, let’s dive into the figures behind these lifetime costs.

-The price of a Labrador puppy varies.
-So again, it isn’t easy to provide you with an exact figure.
-But from looking at various breeder websites and sources online, the average fee for buying a Labrador Retriever puppy from a reputable breeder costs between $800 and $1,200.
+Keep in mind that the price of a Labrador puppy varies.
+The average fee for buying a Labrador Retriever puppy from a reputable breeder runs between $800 and $1,200.
 Some pups cost less than this, but some championship bloodline pups can cost $3,000 or more.

 Why exactly does the price of a puppy change?
 Well, it depends on a lot of factors.
 So, we’ve put together the main reasons behind the puppy pricing science.